thtrieu/darkflow/README.md

 Now this is the tricky part since there is no official support for loading variables in C++ API.
 Some suggest adding assigning ops from variable to constants into the graph and save it down as a `.pb` (protobuf) file [_like this_](https://alexjoz.gitbooks.io/code-life/content/chapter7.html).
 However this will double the necessary size of this file (or even triple if there is training ops), which is very undesirable in, say, building mobile applications.

 There is an official way to do the same thing using [this script](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/tools/freeze_graph.py) provided in `Tensorflow`.
-I did not have the time to check its implementation and performance, however doing so would certainly require running on a separate script. `darkflow` allows freezing the graph on the fly, during training or testing, without doubling/tripling the necessary size.
+I did not have the time to check its implementation and performance, however doing so would certainly require running on a separate script. `darkflow` allows freezing the graph on the fly, either during training or testing, without doubling/tripling the necessary size.

 ```bash
 ## Saving the lastest checkpoint to protobuf file